The dam at Toddbrook. Source: Twitter

 I may add updates to this page later if they are deemed necessary.

-UPDATE: The reservoir seems okay, I said that quite a few hours ago on my Twitter at that point it was clear it wouldn’t collapse.
-The hole in the dam has been largely plugged.
+UPDATE: The reservoir seems okay, The hole in the dam has been largely plugged.
 Now there’s further work to be done and of course investigations will be necessary.

 Some of the more expert opinions think the reservoir will be repaired fully and put back into use.
 I’m not so sure, but then I’m no engineer or qualified of any sort.
 I just think the residents of the town wouldn’t want the reservoir back in use after all this trouble – would they even feel safe?
-That is why I wrote this post originally as it was quite clear there were alternatives to having the reservoir reinstated.
+To this end CRT has held meeting with the locals to assure them the reservoir is absolutely safe.

 Even professionals have chipped in with their thoughts on the matter and concluded the reservoir shouldn’t be here.
-The new PM, Boris Johnson, was reported as saying the dam should be rebuilt.
+The new PM at the time, Boris Johnson, was reported as saying the dam should be rebuilt.

 Clearly there are many opinions as to how the matter should proceed.
 The first of course to be dealt with as most will know, is to get the reservoir and its dam made completely safe before the next lot of rainfall.

 Then there will be investigations, surveys, enquiries, with the opportunity to blame the reservoir’s management, frequency of inspections and so on.
 In the longer term certainly a decision will be made whether to keep the reservoir and rebuild its dam or decommission it completely.
-That wont happen for quite a few months though.
+Its something that wont be divulged for a few more months though.